Mira190/llm_deploy/cloud_llm_framework_report_en.md

 #### Baidu Qianfan Entrepreneur Program

 - **Totally Free Strategy**: ERNIE Speed/Lite models are completely free for all users to use, with no usage restrictions.
-- **Enterprise Special Quota**: After enterprise certification, you can apply for a free quota of 50 million Tokens of the ERNIE3.5 flagship model for use in production or testing environments.
+- **Enterprise Special Quota**: After enterprise certification, you can apply for a free quota of 50 million Tokens of ERNIE3.5 flagship model for use in production or testing environments.
 - **How ​​to apply**:
 - Register a Baidu Smart Cloud account and complete enterprise real-name authentication.
 - Receive basic free quota on the Qianfan platform free activation page; submit enterprise information to apply for special quota.